Nextdoor/kingpin/docs/basicuse.rst

 Again, in an effort to prevent mid-run errors, we pre-instantiate all Actor objects all at once before we ever begin executing code.
 This ensures that major typos or misconfigurations in the JSON will be caught early on.

+You can test the correctness of all actor instantiation without executing a run or a dry-run by passing in the `--build-only` flag.
+Kingpin will exit with status 0 on success and status 1 if any actor instantiations have failed.

 Command-line Execution without JSON
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~